What is UHack?

-It's also the perfect place to meet like-minded people to form your team if you are registering as an individual.
+It's also the perfect place to meet like-minded people to form your team.

-To find out more about the judging criteria / process, you can read 2019 Hackathon Judging (PDF 78 KB)
+To find out more about the judging criteria / process, you can read 2021 Hackathon Judging Criteria (coming soon).

 Entries will be judged by the panel with prizes awarded on Sunday afternoon at the end of the weekend.